 - Wheelchair accessible venue at The Forum with disabled toilets

 - A Help Desk at the Forum with information about venues, parking, disabled toilets etc.

-- British Sign Language (BSL) interpreter for Opening Ceremony, Question Time and speeches
+- British Sign Language (BSL) interpreter for speeches and Question Time

 - Access Symbol to identify Access areas